-Metallic stent struts are strong reflectors of ultrasound, thus appear as high echogenic points or arcs along circumference of the vessel (Fig. 3).
-Strut apposition refers to the proximity of stent struts to the arterial wall [17].
+Metallic stent struts are strong reflectors of ultrasound and, thus, appear as high echogenic points or arcs along circumference of the vessel (Fig. 3).
+Strut apposition refers to the proximity of stent struts to the arterial wall [18].
 Good apposition is defined as sufficiently close contact to preclude blood flow between any strut and the underlying wall (Fig. 3).
 If necessary, flushing contrast or saline can enhance to confirm the presence or absence of flow behind the strut.
-The arc and/ or length of incomplete apposition, which is also called as mal-apposition, can be reported.
-The metallic struts easily create side lobes, which may obscure the true lumen and stent borders and interfere with area measurements and the assessment of apposition, dissection, etc. The stent area is measured by planimetry of the area bounded by the leading edge of stent struts.
+The arc and/or length of incomplete apposition, which is also called as malapposition, can be reported.
+The metallic struts easily create side lobes, which may obscure the true lumen and stent borders and interfere with area measurements and the assessment of apposition, dissection, etc. The stent area is measured by planimetry of wall is observed (asterisk).
+C Calcium appears as bright echoes with acoustic shadowing, which may also produce reverberations or multiple reflections the area bounded by the leading edge of stent struts.
 If strut incomplete apposition is present, the stent area will be smaller than the lumen area.
-In the case of previously placed stents with superimposed neo-intimal proliferation, the stent area will be larger than the lumen area.
+In the case of previously placed stents with superimposed neointimal proliferation, the stent area will be larger than the lumen area.
 In serial studies (post-intervention vs. follow-up), intimal hyperplasia and chronic stent recoil can be assessed.